mcpython4-coding/Documentation/mcpython/server/worldgen/feature/IOre.md

         static
         function get_ore_block() -> str or list

-            :return: an orename or an list of orenames or an {orename: chance} table
+            :return: an ore-name or a list of ore-names or a {ore-name: chance} table

         static